bernie-skipole/indipyclient/README.md

 # indipyclient

-This indipyclient package provides a classes used to communicate to an INDI server.
+This indipyclient package provides classes used to communicate to an INDI server.
 In particular your script can import and create an instance of the 'IPyClient' class.

 INDI - Instrument Neutral Distributed Interface.